SelimWaly/cli-example/README.md

-# cli-example
+# Command-Line Interface Examples
-This is an example to show you how you can create a simple command-line interface.
+This project is an open-source example of how to create a command-line interface for plenty of programming languages to maximize programming for developers.

+***&copy; Copyright Selim Waly.
+All rights reserved.***